thycotic/privman-docs/install/installation/item-encryption.md

 [priority]: # (1599)
 # Item Encryption

-With version 10.5 and up, Encryption of items no longer requires app pool permissions on the machine's certificate store.
+With version 10.5 and up, encryption of items no longer requires app pool permissions on the machine's certificate store.

 ## What this means for Privilege Manager